Oriyans-sunset/Flappy-Bird-Clone/README.md

 Playing the game-

 Method 1:
+1) Open termianl in folder for Flappy-Bird-Clone.py
+2) Install pygame module using '**pip install pygame**' (install python first if error occurs)
+3) Run the .py file using the command **python3 Flappy-Bird-Clone.py

+Method 2:
 1) Open Flappy-Bird-Clone.py in any python IDE or text editor
 2) Open terminal to install pygame module using '**pip install pygame**' (install python first if error occurs)
 3) Run the .py file in the IDE/text editor